ccm7676/ZINACB/README.md

-# This repo is concerning a soon to be chess engine that henceforth shall be named ZINACB (ZiNacBEE) which stands for Zinacb Is Not A Chess Bot
+# This repo is concerning a soon to be chess engine that henceforth shall be named ZINCA which stands for Zinca Is Not a Chess AI